- What GEO means

 - What to check before adoption

-- Which sources, reviews, newsrooms, or guides are trustworthy
+- Which sources and guides are trustworthy

 One-line definition